tinhnh2/ProtFinder/README.md

 ```
 ### Step 7: Test Models

 After training, the best model checkpoint path will be printed.
 Use that path for testing.
+Here, We uploaded pretrained model to test directly.

 ```bash
 # Test QFinder